 Identification and Referral

-NCDB provides support to state deaf-blind projects as they engage in systems-change activities to improve early identification and referral (EI&R) of children who are deaf-blind.
+NCDB provides support to state deaf-blind projects as they engage in systems-change activities to improve identification and referral of children who are deaf-blind.
 Our support includes:

 - Consultation regarding use of the Early Identification and Referral Self-Assessment Guide to analyze the effectiveness of a state's EI&R activities and identify strategies to improve them

-- Intensive systems TA on improving EI&R through work with one of four systems: Part C, EHDI, medical providers, and community providers
+- Intensive systems TA on improving identification through work with state systems including Part C, EHDI, state education departments, the health care system, and community providers